dime-worldbank/dimeanalytics/scto/wbg-scto-guide.md

 ## Ending your Group
 When you create your group, you will indicate an anticipated end date for the server in the eServices request.
 You will receive a reminder email 5 business days before the selected end date.
-If you are ready to terminate the server, you must remove all forms and data and store that in a different secure location _before the end date_.
+At the end date for the group,  If you are ready to terminate the server, you must remove all forms and data and store that in a different secure location _before the end date_.
 If you have any forms or data remaining on the server on the end date, your group will not be deleted and you will be charged a penalty (equivalent to 1 additional month).
 If the survey is lasting longer than you initially expected and you instead would like to keep your server past the end date,